tuotuoZ/simple_twitter/README.md

 **Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **18** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen.
+- [x ] User sees app icon in home screen and styled launch screen.
 (1pt)
-- [ ] User can sign in using OAuth login flow.
+- [ x] User can sign in using OAuth login flow.
 (1pt)
-- [ ] User can Logout.
+- [x ] User can Logout.
 (1pt)
-- [ ] Create Data Models for User and Tweet.
+- [ x] Create Data Models for User and Tweet.
 (1pt)
-- [ ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
+- [x ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
 (2pts)
-- [ ] User can pull to refresh.
+- [ x] User can pull to refresh.
 (1pt)
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [x ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
 (2pts)
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [ x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
 (1pt)

 The following **stretch** features are implemented:

-- [ ] The current signed in user will be persisted across restarts.
+- [x ] The current signed in user will be persisted across restarts.
 (1pt)
 - [ ] Each tweet should display the relative timestamp for each tweet "8m", "7h".
 (1pt)
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 (1pt)
 - [ ] Links in tweets are clickable.
 (2pts)